Knowing When to Ask: Resolving Uncertainty in Human-Robot Joint Planning via Explicit Dialogue and Implicit Intent Cues: Core Planning Engine

 Here, $\{T(s_0)\}$ indicates the set of all possible paths matching belief $s_0$, while $b(U)$ represents the binary beliefs about the traversability of $U$ retrieved from human answers, with a prior possibility of $P(b(o_i))=p_i$.
 The framework derives an optimal querying policy $\pi$, which guarantees that the robot identifies the definitive safe path with the absolute minimum expected interaction cost.
 The details about the search and querying are presented in Algorithm \ref{alg:joint_planning}.

-For the example shown in Figure \ref{fig:overview}, the user issues the instruction, "Pick up the medicine and deliver it to the injured person," which introduces semantic ambiguity by omitting the specific location of the medicine.
-In response, the agent constructs an initial probability distribution over detected objects and actively refines this target belief through queries via LLM.
-Once the target uncertainty is resolved, the system generates candidate paths and a corresponding decision tree conditioned on the traversability hypotheses of uncertain environmental elements (fire, net, and smoke).
-Notably, the traversability of the yellow box is implicitly pruned as it does not intersect any optimal path candidate.
-Finally, the agent executes the optimal querying strategy derived via dynamic programming, querying the operator regarding the fire and smoke while deferring questions about the net.
-This policy emerges because, despite the fire and the net equally impacting path selection, the fire's high prior probability of being an obstacle drastically reduces the expected necessity of subsequent queries regarding the net.
-Consequently, this sequential approach yields a lower expected total cost.
+For the example in Figure \ref{fig:overview}, the instruction ``Pick up the medicine and deliver it to the injured person'' omits the location of the medicine.
+The agent constructs an initial probability distribution over detected objects and refines this target belief through LLM-guided queries.
+Once the target is resolved, the system generates candidate paths and a decision tree conditioned on the traversability hypotheses of the fire, net, and smoke, while the yellow box is implicitly pruned as it intersects no optimal path candidate.
+Executing the optimal querying strategy, the agent asks the operator about the fire and smoke while deferring questions about the net: although the fire and the net equally impact path selection, the fire's high prior probability of being an obstacle drastically reduces the expected need for subsequent queries about the net, yielding a lower expected total cost.